naninovel/docs/docs/api/index.md

 ## style

 #### Summary
-Permamently applies [text styles](/guide/text-printers.md#text-styles) to the contents of a text printer.
+Permanently applies [text styles](/guide/text-printers.md#text-styles) to the contents of a text printer.

 #### Remarks
 You can also use rich text tags inside text messages to apply the styles selectively.